-Take a peek into the dreams of CLC with this year's Auction with a Twist Tables.
-Each of the items shown below will be up for auction at the 2018 Evening of Celebration, and with your help, we can help CLC obtain these much needed learning tools.
-Each table listed below contains one or more items that have been specifically chosen to met the developmental needs of each age group served at CLC.
+Take a peek into the dreams of the Conductive Learning Center with this year's Auction with a Twist Tables.
+Each of the items shown below will be up for auction at the 2018 Evening of Celebration, and with your help, we can help CLC obtain these much-needed learning tools.
+Each table listed below contains one or more items that have been specifically chosen to meet the developmental needs of each age group served at CLC.
 While attendees to this fundraising event will have the opportunity to learn about how students at CLC will utilize this equipment and work together to fund these needs, our friends, families, and supporters who are not in attendance also have an opportunity to help.
 Together, anyone can give monetary support for a matching fund which will double the impact of the dollars pledged during the Auction with a Twist.
 Enjoy a sneak peek at the Auction with a Twist Tables and for more information about how you can support this fund please check out the CLC blog.

 Auction with a Twist Table Descriptions

 Together we'll raise $7,500 to make dreams come true in the classroom